 Q: How do I apply?

-A: Download the application form (which can be accessed via the Enron intranet) and return it to:
+A: Complete the application form (which will be provided to you by HR) and return it to:

-Your HR Representative by hand, or
+Cathy Huynh in Human Resources by hand, or

-Debra Hatton in the Voluntary Redundancy Programme Office, by internal post or by email: Debra.Hatton@enron.com
+by email: Catherine.Huynh@enron.com

-If you do not get an email acknowledgement of receipt within 3 days please contact Debra Hatton on ext 35642.
+If you do not get an email acknowledgement of receipt within 3 days please contact Cathy Huynh on ext 5276.

 Q: How do I know my application will be kept confidential?

-A: We have structured the voluntary redundancy programme so that all applications will be handled by the Voluntary Redundancy Programme Office, a special unit which has been set up in HR.
+A: We have structured the voluntary severance program so that all applications will only be handled by HR.
 Applications will only be discussed with HR and the head of your department.

 Q: How will I know if I’ve been accepted?